MAGIC: THE GATHERING – FALLOUT Collection Brings a Wasteland World to Tabletop

 Powered by Geek & Sundry

-Usually it’s a bad thing when new characters turn your favorite fantasy world into a dystopian wasteland.
+Usually, it’s a bad thing when new characters turn your favorite fantasy world into a dystopian wasteland.
 This is not one of those times.
 In fact, this is one of the very rare occasions when that will be a good thing.
-Magic: The Gathering has announced its latest crossover will bring a beloved post-apocalyptic video game world to tabletops.
-The trading card game is partnering with Fallout for a big S.P.E.C.I.A.L. new collection.
+Magic: The Gathering revealed its much-anticipated crossover will bring a beloved post-apocalyptic video game world to tabletops.
+The trading card game has partnered with Fallout for a big S.P.E.C.I.A.L. new collection.

 Two cards from Magic: The Gathering's Fallout collection, one with Vault BOy the other with Dogmeat